Jeri Ryan: Career

 She guest-starred as defense attorney Patrice La Rue on the April 7, 2009, episode of Law & Order: Special Victims Unit, her first role since giving birth to her daughter Gisele.
-Ryan next had a seven-episode role on the drama Leverage in season 2 as a grifter named Tara Cole, filling in while series regular Gina Bellman (Sophie) was on maternity leave.
+Ryan next had a seven-episode role on the drama Leverage in season two as a grifter named Tara Cole, filling in while series regular Gina Bellman was on maternity leave.

-She was in Kevin Tancharoen's short film Mortal Kombat: Rebirth as Sonya Blade.
+She was in Kevin Tancharoen's short film "Mortal Kombat: Rebirth" as Sonya Blade.
 Although originally a film, it was marketed as a web series, with previews scheduled to appear online in June 2010.
 The web series Mortal Kombat: Legacy officially launched in March 2011.

 Ryan was a regular in the series Body of Proof, which premiered on March 29, 2011.

-Ryan continued to appear in guest roles on genre television series, including the science fiction series Warehouse 13 as Marine Major Amanda Lattimer, ex-wife of the series' male lead character Pete Lattimer, in the episode "Queen for a Day".
-Ryan made a return guest appearance on the drama Leverage in season 4, episode 13 as the grifter Tara Cole, in the episode titled "The Girls' Night Out Job".
-She also appeared for a multi-episode arc in season 1 of the science fiction series Helix.
+Ryan continued to appear in guest roles on genre television series, including the science-fiction series Warehouse 13 as Marine Major Amanda Lattimer, ex-wife of the series' male lead character Pete Lattimer, in the episode "Queen for a Day".
+She made a return guest appearance on the drama Leverage in season four, episode 13 as grifter Tara Cole, in the episode "The Girls' Night Out Job".
+She also appeared for a multiepisode arc in season one of the science-fiction series Helix.
 She was next seen in the series Star Trek: Picard, reprising her role as Seven of Nine.